iszczesniak/cpp/aop.md

 * Deadline II: to be established.

+## Final grade

 You can get the final grade within two deadlines.
-The final grade is an average of the **positive** grades from the laboratory and the exam.
-If we haven't got a lab class grade or we haven't passed an exam, the final grade is the failing grade.
+The final grade is an average of the **positive** grades from the laboratory class and the exam.
+If you haven't got a lab class grade or haven't passed an exam, the final grade is the failing grade.

 {% include rid %}